jwir3/gulp-ssh-deploy/README.md

 #### permission (Optional, default = null)
 If specified, the deployed release folder will be `chmod`'ed to this set of permissions.
 May be specified in human-readable format (e.g. `ug+rwX`) or octal (e.g. `0777`).

+#### package_task (Optional, default = '')
+The task to run prior to transferring the distribution.
+This task should bundle your distribution and prepare it for transfer to the remote host.
+This will be added as a dependency to the `release` task.

 ### Gulp Tasks
 Setup and configuration will create up to seven gulp tasks: